-- If your nipples become too sore to breastfeed, you can use a nipple shield for a few days just until they have healed.
-Just remember not to continue with them for too long as they could decrease your milk supply.
+- If your nipples become too sore from breastfeeding, you can use a nipple shield for a few days until they heal.
+Remember not to continue with them for too long, as they could decrease your milk supply.

-- Tots who are teething while breastfeeding may sometimes put a lot of strain on Moms, who need to remember to stay calm and relaxed.
+- While breastfeeding, teething may put a lot of strain on Moms, who need to remember to stay calm and relaxed.

 Why Do Babies Bite While Breastfeeding?

-- Low milk supply might result in a Baby biting the breast, due to hunger.
+- A low milk supply might result in a Baby biting the breast due to hunger.